reselbob/TerrificTacos/README.md

 - [Understanding the architecture](#understanding-the-architecture)
 - [Supporting event sourcing](#supporting-event-sourcing)

-# Installing the packages
+# Installing Node.JS, TypeScript and the dependency packages

-The project requires a computer or virtual machine that has Node.JS 18+ installed.
+The project requires a computer or virtual machine that has Node.JS 18+ and TypeScript to be installed.

+Instructions for installing Node.JS are [here](https://nodejs.dev/en/learn/how-to-install-nodejs/).

-Install node
+Install TypeScript

 ```bash
 # Locally in your project.